-The following Commercial guidance note Produced in partnership with Tim Rickard of Fieldfisher LLP provides comprehensive and up to date legal information covering:
+The following Commercial practice note produced in partnership with Tim Rickard of Fieldfisher provides comprehensive and up to date legal information covering:

 The European Franchise Federation (EFF) is a non-profit international association based in Belgium.